Tokyo Stroll Supplement: Vicarious Tokyo resources for enjoying a fabulous city from a distance

 Understanding the Layout of Tokyo

-First I highly recommend obtaining a copy of the Bilingual Atlas of TOKYO Covering All 23 Wards.
-The atlas is now out of print but used copies show up on occasion on Amazon Japan.
+I highly recommend obtaining a copy of the Bilingual Atlas of TOKYO Covering All 23 Wards.
+The atlas is now out of print, and there are new subway and train stations, however it is still useful.
+Used copies show up on occasion on Amazon Japan for much less than Amazon outside Japan.
 Use it to get an idea of the layout of the 23 ku portion of the city, that is the heavily urban part of Tokyo.
 While it does not include the less populated parts of Tokyo it has most of what you are likely to hear about.
 It is also handy to use to find out what is near to places you look up.
 With this volume as a guide you can start to develop a spatial map of the city in your head.
+A good printed atlas or map will highlight details in ways that electronic maps do not.
+For example using subtle coloration to differentiate different neighborhoods in a part of the city.
+They will also have indexes which ease searching for items you don't know the name of.

 Edo: The City That Became Tokyo